akinyiv/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3- Function that compares two strings.
 4- Function that reverses the content of an array of integers.
 5- Function that changes all lowercase letters of a string to uppercase.
+6- Function that capitalizes all words of a string.